IBM cuts jobs around U.S. as new CEO looks for revival

 The already-struggling tech giant’s new CEO Arvind Krishna warned investors last month of uncertainty caused by the COVID-19 pandemic, saying the company made a “tough decision” to withdraw revenue projections for the rest of 2020.
 The Armonk, New York company reported a 3.4% revenue decline in the January-March quarter from the same time last year, blaming it in part on how the coronavirus outbreak was affecting sales.

 The Journal said IBM’s job cuts could number in the thousands, citing an unnamed person familiar with the company’s plans.
+IBM had about 352,600 employees worldwide as of Dec.
+31, according to its annual report.
+Krishna said in April that more than 95% of them were working remotely.

 It is the latest example of the pandemic hitting the tech industry, even as demand rises for online services and computing power to help home-bound people work, learn and entertain themselves online.
 Hewlett Packard Enterprise announced planned cutbacks Thursday that are likely to cost jobs and reduce salaries.